 Prerequisite(s): HOSP3050 or MRKT1001, ACCT3020 or ACCT3025.
+Offered at Providence, Providence CE

 HOSP3060 Private Club Management

 This upper-level course examines the private club industry and its specific challenges.
 Emphasis is placed upon the manager's role with the governing board, membership, staff and management of the clubhouse and recreation activities.